joelguerrero/dae4cfd/README.md

 For the moment the tutorials are targeted to data obtained from DAKOTA-OpenFOAM, and I am working in data from DAKOTA-SU2 as well.
 I hope to come out with a single format for doing the data analytics independently of the tools used.

+The tools are bassed in Python 2.7, javascript, html5, pyqt5,and d3.js.

 Last update Jul6-2015.

 jg